ruieloi/blazor_samples/blazor_signalr_api_pooling_pattern/readme.md

-# Smaple.EventPattern.WASM
+# Smaple.PoolingPattern.WASM

-A code example to show how to use a Blazor WASM with a backend API using Event Pattern
+A code example to show how to use a Blazor WASM with a backend API using Pooling Pattern

 ## How to setup in your machine